 Our scale presents a significant barrier to entry as we have developed exclusive distribution relationships, proprietary brands and a geographic footprint that enables us to efficiently service customers across North America.
 We maintain approximately 900,000 square feet of distribution space across six distribution centers in the U.S. and two distribution centers in Canada.
-Furthermore, we have cultivated over the last 20 years long-term relationships with a network of approximately 400 suppliers, giving us access to a best-in-class products portfolio and allowing us to provide a full range of CEA solutions to our customers.
+Furthermore, we have cultivated over the last 40 years long-term relationships with a network of approximately 400 suppliers, giving us access to a best-in-class products portfolio and allowing us to provide a full range of CEA solutions to our customers.
 We source individual components from our diverse supplier base to assemble our products, including utilizing a dedicated on-the-ground purchasing team in China to maintain and develop relationships with suppliers.
 To maintain competitive pricing, we implement cost sharing with certain of our suppliers.
+No single supplier makes up more than 9% of our total supplier costs.